Which city is cheaper, Porto or Helsinki?

 Both Porto and Helsinki are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Helsinki because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Porto this time of year.

 The weather in Helsinki can be very cold.
 In the winter, Helsinki is much colder than Porto.
-Typically, the winter temperatures in Helsinki in January are around -6°C (21°F), and Porto is about 10°C (50°F).
+Typically, the winter temperatures in Helsinki in January average around -6°C (21°F), and Porto averages at about 10°C (50°F).

 Helsinki usually receives less sunshine than Porto during winter.
 Helsinki gets 39 hours of sunny skies, while Porto receives 124 hours of full sun in the winter.